-With annual full-time tuition and textbooks under of \$5,155, Ivy Tech is less than half the cost of other colleges and universities.
+With annual full-time tuition of just \$5,156 and a low, flatrate tuition fee, Ivy Tech is less than half the cost of other colleges and universities.
 If a four-year degree is in the future, students can apply dual credits earned through our dual credit program to Ivy Tech and then transfer to a four-year institution.
 For those who want a career in two years, dual credits can give students a head start with Ivy Tech.